 Nov 2021 Zoning Approval and Lack of Proper Notice

 For years, Calusa residents begged the County to hear and address their concerns with the proposed development.
-Residents wrote published Op Ed’s, letters to papers, conducted media interviews, requested a town hall meeting or workshop, and frequently attempted to contact District 7 Commissioner Raquel Regalado.
-The County refused to provide a noticed meeting even “in the sunshine” for residents.
-The developer held one “town hall” via zoom, which was more of a sales presentation where residents were not permitted to speak and before wildlife surveys were made available.
+Residents wrote published Op Ed’s, conducted media interviews, requested a town hall meeting or workshop, and frequently attempted to contact District 7 Commissioner Raquel Regalado.
+The County refused to provide a noticed meeting even “in the sunshine” to discuss resident concerns.
+The owner/developer held one virtual “town hall” via zoom, which was more of a sales presentation since residents were not permitted to speak.
+Also of note, this “town hall” was held before wildlife surveys were made available with the owner/developer proudly proclaiming “don’t worry, the environmental surveys are complete, and there are no endangered wildlife on the property”.
+Meanwhile, residents knew that wasn’t accurate.

 Residents then hoped the over 3500 petition signatures, and 981 protests on file would encourage our elected officials to listen to their concerns and take action.
-However, residents were limited to 1 minute at the public zoning hearing, and resident concerns were dismissed and ignored.
+However, residents were limited to 1 minute at the November 17, 2021 public zoning hearing, and resident concerns were dismissed and ignored.
 There are no community benefits, no long-term solution for school capacity, no improvements to community pedestrianism/protected biking, no true traffic solution and even though the County Parks Dept recommended a 5 acre park, the developer was not required to provide one and instead chose to simply pay park impact fees.
+The Miami-Dade Board of County Commissioners voted to approve the zoning change allowing for a 550 home development, on November 17th, 2021.

 Wildlife and Habitat

 The Calusa property is home to many species of wildlife.
 Residents are not confident that full wildlife utilization of the property has been provided by the owner/developer.
-Before the 2021 hearing, the environmental consultant visited the property in December 2020 and documented two State Threatened birds around the southern lake.
-However, they did NOT identify a rookery, or survey the property during the FWC breeding/nesting period March-August.
-Fortunately, residents did survey the Calusa Rookery and documented several species of nesting birds, including the State Threatened tricolored heron which was reported to FWC and added to the FWC map of imperiled wading bird colonies.
+Before the 2021 hearing, the environmental consultant hired by the owner/developer visited the property in December 2020 and documented two State Threatened birds around the southern lake.
+However, they conveniently did NOT identify a rookery, or survey the property during the FWC breeding/nesting period March-August.
+Fortunately, residents DID survey the Calusa Rookery and documented several species of nesting birds, including the State Threatened tricolored heron which was reported to FWC and added to the FWC map of imperiled wading bird colonies.

 Active Litigation